Welcome to the

 This event was the turning point - both in my work as a fiber artist and in my consumer habits.
 First, I fell in love with Alpaca, and it is now my favorite fiber for all things.
 Second, I learned about SO MANY new and different types/brands/fibers of yarns - bamboo, rayon, merino, organic cotton, and so many more.
 This may have been the first time I ever bought a hand-dyed yarn.
 Third, I got to know my local yarn shops, what each has to offer and how each one is special and unique.
 Each one was a new little world to explore - and world that welcomed me with open arms.
 Lastly, I got to see so many brilliant pockets of Tennessee that otherwise I would not have known about.

 I am thankful to that event for opening my eyes to the LYS and wonders within.
-Now that I have my own little local yarn shop, I wanted to bring that experience back to Tennessee: to share the joy of discovering new yarns and places, to have fun with your fiber friends, and to give our fiber community a chance to explore and connect with each other and local yarn shops.
-Whether you are just starting out and slightly scared (like I was) or are a dyed-in-the-wool-LYS-veteran, I hope you enjoy your time touring through the local yarn shops throughout Tennessee.
+Now that I have my own little local yarn shop, I am so honored to be part of this community and look forward to helping to create an event that has come to mean so much to our fiber community.
+We hope the Great Tennessee Yarn Tour provides you ample opportunity to discover new yarns and yarn shops, have fun with your fiber friends, explore the highways and byways of Tennessee, and to build a deeper connection to the fiber arts community all around you.
+Whether you are just starting out and slightly scared (like I was) or are a dyed-in-the-wool-LYS-veteran, we hope your experience is truly enjoyable and inspiring!